manuthkausilu/springboot-LMS/README.md

 ## Features

 - **User Authentication:** Secure user login and registration.
-- **Course Listing:** Browse courses by category, with search functionality.
+- **Course Listing:** Browse courses and can buy courses
-- **Learning List:** Add, update, or remove courses from the learning list.
+- **Mail Service:** User can Mail to Academy,After Complete Registation and Payement Send Success Mail.
-- **Enrollment Management:** Manage and track user enrollments in courses.
+- **Enrollment Management:** user enrollments in courses.
+- **Payment:** User can pay for a course(payhere payment gateway implemented)
-- **Admin Panel:** Administrative functionalities for managing courses, categories, and enrollments.
+- **Admin Panel:** Administrative functionalities for managing courses, users, and enrollments.

 ## Tech Stack